jaumejuni/golf-project-wiki/content/en/swap/what-to-do.md

 ## Rules of the game for an engine swap in Spain

 First and foremost, this is neither an exhaustive nor an exact list.
 The regulations are complex and can change.
-Therefore, as I mentioned before, it is essential to have an specialised car engineer to guide and take you throughout the entire project.
+Therefore, as I mentioned before, it is essential to have an specialized car engineer to guide and take you throughout the entire project.
 <figure><img src="/images/first-attempt-03.jpg"><figcaption>First attempt to fit the engine.</figcaption></figure>
 Having said this, the basic rules to be able to certify swaps in Spain are: